-Under Section 16-3-1700 of the South Carolina Code of Laws, stalking is a criminal matter when it involves a pattern of conduct or communication that serves no legitimate purpose, and causes the person who is targeted to fear any of the following to themselves or a member of their family:
+Under Section 16-3-1700 of the South Carolina Code of Laws, stalking is a criminal matter when it involves a pattern of conduct or communication that serves no legitimate purpose and causes the person who is targeted to fear any of the following to themselves or a member of their family:

-- Damage to property;
+- Damage to property

-- Criminal sexual conduct and sexual assault;
+- Criminal sexual conduct and sexual assault

 Stalking is a felony offense, and the penalties may include fines up to $5,000 and as much as five years in jail.
 These penalties increase with each offense committed, or if a restraining order has been issued by the court in the matter.

 A person who initiates contact with another via email or social media, repeatedly contacting this person and causing mental or emotional distress, may be charged under Section 16-3-1710 of the SC Code of laws with harassment in the second degree.
-This charge is a misdemeanor, with penalties of up to several hundred dollars and 30 days of jail time, and the penalties increase if the person has been previously convicted of harassment or stalking within the past 10 years.
+This charge is a misdemeanor, with penalties of up to several hundred dollars and 30 days of jail time.
+Penalties increase if the person has been previously convicted of harassment or stalking within the past 10 years.

 Contact Our Experienced Criminal Defense Attorney Today

-If you are facing criminal harassment or stalking charges, contact our experienced South Carolina criminal defense attorney today.
+If you are facing social media harassment, criminal harassment, or stalking charges, contact our experienced South Carolina criminal defense attorney today.
 Greenville attorney Lauren M. Taylor of Lauren Taylor Law offers aggressive legal defense in a variety of criminal matters, and can help to ensure your rights are protected.

 South Carolina divorce attorney Lauren Taylor practices family law in Charleston and Greenville.
 She graduated from the Charlotte School of Law, and has been practicing for more than ten years.